Prince Harry plays polo in Florida's Palm Beach

 PALM BEACH Prince Harry braved stormy weather in Palm Beach, Florida on Wednesday, leading his team to victory in a polo tournament in the name of his charity, Sentebale, which supports young people living with HIV/AIDS in Lesotho, Africa.

-The money raised will help send 1,500 youth to Sentebale's monthly clubs and five-day, residential camp at the newly opened Mamohato Children's Center in Lesotho and southern Africa.
+The money raised will help send 1,500 youth to Sentebale's monthly clubs and five-day, residential camp at the newly opened Mamohato Children's Centre in Lesotho and southern Africa.

 "I just really hope that all of you here tonight are not here just because it's such a wonderful event, but because you want to help some of the world's most vulnerable children," Prince Harry said.
 "And to give them the childhood, and ultimately the future, that they deserve."